craftercms/docs/source/by-role/developer/upgrade/upgrading-in-context-editing.rst

 to integrate your application with XB.
 Whether you use it straight from npm or download a build, is up to you, but using these will facilitate integrating with XB and avoid mistakes.

-The old in-context editing relied on a set of attributes which differ from :ref:`the new XB attributes <newIa-xbAttributes>`.
+The old in-context editing relied on a set of attributes which differ from :ref:`the new XB attributes <xbAttributes>`.
 You should remove any of the old attributes listed below:

 - ``data-studio-ice``